SWEN90009-2024/SC-BlueRing/docs/meetings/Mentor Meetings/04-23 Meeting.md

     - When evaluating, teachers need to describe their interactions with the student to demonstrate their understanding of the student.
     - For students with different professional intentions, higher weight can be given to the scores in the corresponding direction in the final report.
 2. Mentor’s ideas and suggestions
-- It is recommended to present the solution in the form of a flow chart by using Figma so that customers can better understand it.
+- Mentor recommends to present the solution in the form of a flow chart by using Figma so that customers can better understand it.
 - For low-fidelity prototypes, it is recommended to use a hand-drawn effect and annotate the function of each interface element.
-- Overall recognition of the proposed ideas and suggestions to continue improving the details.
+- Overall, the proposed ideas and suggestions are recognized, and there is a need to continue improving the details